XperiaOverlay/local_manifests/README.md

 # Download the source code

-enter this in the terminal (without the -------)
+enter this in the terminal
 ---------
 repo sync
 ---------

 # Get the CM prebuilts

-enter this in the terminal (without the -------)
+enter this in the terminal
 -----------------------------
 cd ~/android/system/vendor/cm
 -----------------------------